Guangzhou (Huadu) to Tokyo (CAN–HND) — Airlines, Schedules & Connections

 No flights match your filters.

 CAN–HND is served by 3 airlines with nonstop service.
-China Southern Airlines, Japan Airlines and All Nippon Airways lead the route.
-The flight covers 1,793 miles in approximately 3h 41m.
-Beyond nonstop, 32 hubs offer 1-stop connections.
+Japan Airlines, China Southern Airlines and All Nippon Airways lead the route.
+The flight covers 1,793 miles in approximately 4h 26m.
+Beyond nonstop, 1-stop connecting options are also available.

 Airline Landscape